Rhode Island Motorcycle Accident Lawyer

 Yes, motorcyclists are required to complete and pass a motorcycle safety course provided by the Community College of Rhode Island.
 Riders cannot obtain an “M” endorsement for their driver’s license without successful completion of this course.

-Understanding Liability for a Rhode Island Motorcycle Accidents
+Understanding Liability for Rhode Island Motorcycle Accidents

 Rhode Island state law provides that all parties who directly or indirectly contribute to a motorcycle accident can be financially responsible for the consequences.